lpdevs/long-haul/_posts/2017-03-15-installing-nodejs-and-npm-in-linux-from-binaries.md

 layout: post
 title:  "Installing nodejs and npm in Linux from binaries"
 date:   2017-03-15 01:05:00 +0700
-categories: [Nodejs, Ubuntu, Elementary OS]
+categories: [Nodejs, Ubuntu]
-tags: [Installing, Binaries]
+tags: [Ubuntu installing, Standard Binary Packages]
 ---

 There are few ways to install nodejs in Linux.
 You can install it with: